Summary of Conflicts of Interest Policy

 This document summarises the Greengage Conflicts of Interest Policy.
 It's important for individuals to know that we will use all reasonable endeavours to identify conflicts, manage them effectively and treat individuals fairly.
 We have a comprehensive Conflicts of Interest Policy which sets how Greengage manages its conflicts between itself, clients, service providers and its related companies within the Group.

-Greengage is a non-bank Fintech firm which expects to operate as a bank within the UK market and therefore takes all reasonable steps to ensure in its dealings with counterparties of all kinds, that it treats them fairly and with respect.
+Greengage will be reinventing the merchant bank for the digital age therefore it takes all reasonable steps to ensure in its dealings with counterparties of all kinds, that it treats them fairly and with respect.

 The Board of Greengage is ultimately responsible for the oversight and the management of conflicts of interest although the senior management of the Firm is expected to identify and monitor those conflicts and ensure the Board is fully briefed on areas of potential conflict.

 The reputational risk to the firm if a conflict of interest is not managed appropriately could be very serious.
 It may pose a risk of financial detriment to one or more of our clients, or to ourselves, our shareholders and other stakeholders or be in the form of reputational risk.
 Therefore all staff have a duty to avoid conflicts of interest if they can.
 Sometimes it's not possible and in that staff they have a duty to declare the conflict and deal with it fairly and transparently.
 Fines, penalties and legal action can arise from breaches of regulation and conflicts of interest.
 All staff are responsible for the implementation and conduct of the policy from the Board downwards.

 The Firm has set a standard that it must identify and manage, using reasonable steps, material conflicts which may arise with clients.
 The approach is to have appropriate procedures and measures to identify any such material conflicts.

 What is a Conflict of Interest?